Shu-Ling WangFaculty

 Associate Professor of Economics and Dr. Richard W. Lindholm Professor of Public Finance in Business and Economics

-I joined Gustavus Adolphus College in 2016, after my two-year stay at College of Wooster.
-I earned my Ph.D. degree in Economics from Indiana University (Bloomington) in 2015.
-My teaching interests are Macroeconomics, Money and Banking, International Finance, Public Finance, and First Term Seminar.
-Being an active instructor in an interactive and interdisciplinary liberal arts environment with a diverse group of students, I enjoy developing and experimenting a variety of teaching pedagogies to enrich students' learning experiences.
+I joined Gustavus Adolphus College in 2016, after my two-year visit at The College of Wooster.
+My teaching interests are Macroeconomics, Money and Banking, International Finance, and Public Finance.
+Being an active instructor in an interactive and interdisciplinary liberal arts environment, I enjoy developing and experimenting teaching pedagogies to enrich students' learning experiences.
 I also enjoy mentoring undergraduate research that fosters students to become a critical thinker.
-During my stay at College of Wooster, I advised several one-year long senior independent studies.
-At Gustavus, I mentored class projects to attend the Minnesota Economic Association undergraduate paper contest.
+At Wooster, I advised several one-year long senior independent studies.
+At Gustavus, I mentored class projects to attend the Minnesota Economic Association (MEA) undergraduate paper contest.
 In October 2023, my Money and Banking students' paper titled “The Asian Crisis of 1997" won the 3rd place in the category of economic communication.

 Beyond academia, I love architecture, arts, photography, and music.
 My favorite architects are Frank Lloyd Wright, Louis Sullivan, and Zaha Hadid.
-I am also fascinated by the drawings of Georgia O’Keeffe and Edward Hopper.
+I am also fascinated by the drawings of Georgia O’Keeffe, Edward Hopper, and Claude Monet.
 I play piano, violin, and Pi-Pa (a Chinese instrument).
 My favorite composers and musicians are Johann S. Bach of the Baroque period.

 CV Click Here